 2. Make your own definition

 Once you have proven that there is no such thing as a “stereotypical vegan,” you are on your way to making your own definition for plant-based living.
 For instance, you might focus on environmental concerns by avoiding plastic because of its harmful impact on nature.
-Or, you might choose to convince your gym buddies to eschew whey-based protein powders.
+Or, you might choose to convince fitness aficionados to eschew whey-based protein powders.
 Whatever you choose, remember that there’s no such thing as being a “proper vegan,” so long as you are plant-based and against the exploitation of animals.
 Many nuanced topics plague the vegan community, and it’s impossible to determine the “correct” answer.
 So, make your own definition, and live vegan by your own values.

 3. Do what you need to do